-ltem # Title Credits CS 588 Computer Science Capstone Experience 3
+ltem # Title Credits CS 588 Computer Science Capstone Experience 3 With those require ements students with no prior background may complete 2 four ndation course 4 design core

 With these requirements, students with no prior background may complete 2 foundation course, 4 design core courses, 3 elective courses, and the Capstone Experience for a total of 30 credits.
 Students with strong prior backgrounds may omit some foundation courses and instead complete additional elective courses.